Democratic backsliding in the United States: Partisan gerrymandering

 After winning power in several states in 2010, the Republicans pushed for state redistricting using the results of the 2010 United States census.
-They implemented the Redistricting Majority Project, or REDMAP, which was aimed to redistrict states where Republicans were in control of the district maps to push for stronger Republican representation, typically through partisan gerrymandering.
+They implemented the Redistricting Majority Project, or REDMAP, which was aimed at redistricting states where Republicans were in control of the district maps to push for stronger Republican representation, typically through partisan gerrymandering.
 This was a contributing factor to the Republicans gaining control of the U.S. House by winning over 33 seats in the 2012 United States House of Representatives elections.